TestFlight in 2026: How to Run a Beta That Catches Real Bugs

 Ready to Test ← ready

-Invalid Binary ← failed, check email
+Invalid Binary ← failed, check the email Apple sent

-3. Configure Internal Testing: up to 100 team members, no review:
+3. Configure Internal Testing (up to 100, no review)

 App Store Connect → TestFlight → Internal Testing → "+"